Controlling Canard Cycles: Controlling Canard Cycles for the van der Pol oscillator

 where

 and with

 stabilizes a canard cycle with height $y_h$.
 Moreover, if $x^*<0$ then the canard is without head, while if $x^*>0$ then the canard is with head. \end{proposition}

 \begin{proof}[Sketch of proof:] As before, all the analysis is carried-out in the blow-up space.
 The overall idea is as follows: the controller to be designed acts only within a small neighbourhood of $\left\{ 0 \right\}\cup\cS_\ve^\txtr$, mainly because the rest of the slow manifold is already stable, so there is no need of stabilizing it.
-The desired height of the canard is regulated by the constant $y_h$.
-The controller in the central chart is as in Section \ref{sec:fast}.
-In fact, we can choose the constants $h=2$ and $c_2=2$ due to the fact that we want to follow the maximal canard just in a small and bounded domain near the origin.
-So, the new analysis is performed in the chart $K_1=\left\{ \bar y=1 \right\}$, where the objective is to stabilize the (normally hyperbolic) repelling branch of the slow manifold $\cS_\ve^\txtr$.
-The most important feature is to control the location of the orbits relative to $\cS_\ve^\txtr$ as it is precisely such location that determines the direction of the jump once the orbits reach the desired height.
+The desired height of the canard is regulated by the constant $y_h$. \ch{The controller $u_2$ controls the trajectories near the canard point and therefore is given by Theorem \ref{thm:fold-fast}, where we have made the choice $h=0$ and $c_2=2$.} So, the new analysis is performed in the chart $K_1=\left\{ \bar y=1 \right\}$, where the objective is to stabilize the (normally hyperbolic) repelling branch of the slow manifold $\cS_\ve^\txtr$ \ch{resulting in the controller $u_1$.
+Later, in section \ref{sec:composite}, we combine the two controllers and justify the form of the controller given in the Proposition}.
+The most important feature \ch{of $u_1$} is to control the location of the orbits relative to $\cS_\ve^\txtr$ as it is precisely such location that determines the direction of the jump once the orbits reach the desired height.
 To avoid smoothness issues, the regions where the controllers are active are defined via bump functions.
 A schematic representation of this idea is provided in Figure \ref{fig:vdp1}, while the details of the proof follows from Sections \ref{sec:K1vdp} and \ref{sec:composite}. \end{proof}

 In Figure \ref{fig:sims} we show some simulations using the proposed controller.